merenlab/anvio.org/help/main/programs/anvi-search-functions/index.md

 ## Output

-By default, the output will be a fairly barren, and will only show which contigs contain genes that matched to a given.
+By default, the output will be a fairly barren, and will only show which contigs (or gene clusters) contain genes that matched to a given search term (if you used <span class="artifact-n">[external-genomes](/help/main/artifacts/external-genomes)</span> input, it will also indicate which genome the match occurred in).
 This output file will be most helpful as an additional layer in the anvi'o interactive interface to quickly see the items that include genes with functions that match to the search terms.

 However, generating a more comprehensive report is also an option through the parameter `--full-report`: